 Our human nature is a great advantage, which you should never underestimate when it comes to customer service.

-No matter how fast the technologies advance, human interaction will remain the most valuable feature of customer service.
+No matter how fast the technologies advance, human interaction will remain the most valuable feature of customer satisfaction.
 On average, 75% of customers would still prefer to communicate with a person rather than a chatbot (Source: PWC).

 Moreover, about 64% of Americans feel that businesses have totally forgotten about the importance of real human touch (Source: PWC).
 They claim that customer support representatives have lost all the “human” features, like sympathy or compassion.